ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 The Benefactor Circle add-on extends the feature set of the free and open-source core version of Set-OutlookSignatures, so make sure that the core version is working correctly before requesting a trial version.
 If you look for help implementing the free and open-source core version of Set-OutlookSignatures, go through the Quick Start Guide in the readme file, open an issue at GitHub, or contact us: We are happy to help you implement Set-OutlookSignatures in your own environment as part of our fee-based support.

-As soon as the open-source core version is running, it is time to take the next step:<br><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: lawngreen">➔ Request a full-featured 14-day trial license</button></a>
+As soon as the open-source core version is running, it is time to take the next step:<br><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: lawngreen">➔ Request a 14-day trial license</button></a>

 To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
 - `BenefactorCircleLicenseFile` with the path to your individualized license file